trueos/trueos-docs/trueos-handbook/install.rst

 * **setuid:** If set to :guilabel:`on`, the set-UID bit is respected.

-After clicking :guilabel:`Next`, the wizard will show a summary of the selections.
+After clicking :guilabel:`Next`, the wizard shows a summary of the selections.
 To make further changes, use :guilabel:`Back` to return to a previous screen.
 Otherwise, click :guilabel:`Finish` to leave the wizard and return to the :guilabel:`Disk Selection` screen.